-Malta is a Schengen member state, which means that citizens from a number of countries can enter for short stays without having to apply for a visa.
-Those who require a Schengen visa to enter Malta will need to fill in a visa application from a diplomatic mission or official website.
-The signed application is accompanied by a valid passport, passport photos, biometric data and an application fee.
+Malta is a Schengen member state, meaning citizens from several countries can enter for short stays without applying for a visa.
+Those who require a Schengen visa to enter Malta should fill in an application from a diplomatic mission or official website and submit the necessary documents and biometrics.

 Residence permits for Malta

 Expats looking to stay in Malta for longer than 90 days will require a residence permit.
 The Maltese residence permit comes in the form of an e-Residence document, which functions as a form of identification.
 Once an initial application is submitted, expats must attend an appointment at the Expatriates Unit at Identity Malta to submit their original documents.

 There are two residence permits: the Ordinary Residence Permit and the Permanent Residence Permit.
 The main difference between the two permits is the different tax obligations attached to each permit.

 Permanent Residence Permits are open to any nationality and are renewable once every five years.
 Holders of this permit pay a flat income-tax rate of 15 percent.
 Only EU citizens are eligible for Ordinary Residence Permits, which are renewable annually.
 Expats on this permit pay income tax on a scale from 0 to 35 percent.